Fast. Court-Ready. Repeatable

 On-Scene Drag Factor / Friction Coefficient

-Backed by peer-reviewed methods and trusted by police agencies worldwide, the VBOX Roadside Kit measures drag factor (f), speed and distance at the scene, with court-ready outputs.
+Backed by peer-reviewed methods and trusted by police agencies worldwide, the VBOX Roadside Kit measures drag factor (f), position, speed and distance at the scene, with court-ready outputs.

-Why measure the friction coefficient on scene?
+Why measure drag factor on scene?

 Serious crashes demand fast, defensible evidence.